Moulcc/Lay2-libecc/README.md

 This software is licensed under a dual BSD and GPL v2 license.
 See [LICENSE](LICENSE) file at the root folder of the project.

+## What's new
+This project is only for secp256r1 baseline test.

 ## Authors

   * Ryad BENADJILA (<mailto:ryadbenadjila@gmail.com>)